mitali-mathur/mitali-mathur.github.io/_pages/teaching.md

 ---

 ### Student Evaluations
 Below are a few of the remarks from student evaluations.
+I have scored 4.7/5 in terms of teaching assistant effectiveness (N = 663).
 You can view my teaching evaluation record <a href="https://drive.google.com/file/d/11l45RRN8EK27ZunYFB2ibo1DZ16cWEa8/view?usp=sharing">here.</a>

+> "Mitali is one of the best TAs I have ever had.
+She is organized, fun and explaining things very clearly.
+I did not miss any of her sections because of how much I learned and how much I enjoyed learning the material there.
+Her way of instruction is one of my favorites.
+I give her 10/10 for everything, I would not have learned as much as I did without her."

+> "Mitali went above and beyond in helping us with difficult assignments and anything else we needed in the class.
+As a fourth year, this is the best section experience I've had in all of my time at Davis, and I have no complaints."

 > "Mitali is the best TA ever.
 She is awesome.
 She expertly explains the course content in a way that students can understand, and then apply on their own.
 Truly a phenomenal TA who works hard to help student grow."